But you would be wrong. He is doing something quite the opposite.

 -And at the end of the day, I think I might be willing to join Jonah Lehrer, pick my poison & take my chance on a few brain-cells even if Daniel Amen Is right; just for the sake of playing the odds.

 -Because following the stats, I’m much more likely to die of heart-disease than brain-death.

 (hopefully, I won’t need Joan Acocella’s Hangover-Opus afterward.)

 Hit up the links for the well-argued details over at Substance.com and the others.
+They could convince you responsible consumption of alcohol has benefits.
 To your health!:

 “untitled”, by Flickr user, daspunkt